MinnowBoard-org/website/pages/jetsam-lure/jetsam-lure.md

 ## Jetsam Lure

-**Note: This board may not be available, however the board files are available below**
+**This board may not be available, however the board files are available below**

 The Jetsam Lure is a break-out board providing a single mPCIe slot via the MinnowBoard MAX HSE connector.
 This lure is produced by CircuitCo and is currently unavailable for purchase.

-(Note:
-Lures are owned and supported by their respective owners and manufactures.
+**Note:** Lures are owned and supported by their respective owners and manufactures.
 The community can only give you best effort support;
 issues should be taken to the respective manufacturers and designers.)